ironsheep/P2-vscode-extensions/TASKS-User-win.md

 I right-mouse on the PNut_{version}.exe file and select "**Pin to taskbar**".

 I then [add a new PATH element](#os-windows) using the windows settings app. to point to where your binaries ended up on your file system.
 In my case I added a path segment pointing to `C:\Program Files (x86)\Parallax Inc\PNut\`.
+Lastly, make sure to also create the new Environment Variable `PNutPath`.
+Our automations in the future will use this to determine where things are installed.

 #### Update PNut